carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 For blog posts highlighting teaching recommendations of the R programming language, or the use of the R programming language in our activities.

 ### Reports
-For blog posts related to reports released by The Carpentries core team.
+For blog posts related to reports released by The Carpentries Core Team.
 This includes annual and budget reports.

 ### Roadmap
 A plan that defines a goal or desired outcome and includes the major steps or milestones needed to reach it.